Unbiased Bike Reviews, Guides & How-To's

 In order to mount the woom 1, the child doesn’t have to swing their already precariously balanced little legs over a large bike frame.
 The shape of the frame is designed in such a way as to allow little legs to simply step through.
 So the child only has to step through the bike, stand over the ultra-low frame bar, grab the handlebars, and sit down.

-My son learned early.
-He was captivated by wheels very early into his little life.
+My son learned early, he was captivated by wheels pretty early on.
 He would lay down and stare at the wheels of little toy cars while he moved them back and forth.

 He wouldn’t leave the wheel of a wheelchair alone when he encountered one as a 10-month-old.